mambiux/LLAMA.CPP-ROCm/README.md

     Whisper.cpp for real-time transcription or speech processing.
     Other concurrent programs like data pre-processing, serving HTTP requests, or lightweight orchestration tasks.

+And this only uses 25 Watts!⚡ for a 8B Q4KM Quantized LLama model 🧠 with 20.1 tokens/sec for pompt processing and 6.8 tokens/sex for text generation offloading all layers to GPU and only utilizing one CPU thread !

 This setup highlights the efficiency of AMD APUs, demonstrating how integrated GPUs can handle full AI inference pipelines while reserving CPU resources for other tasks.
 It's a testament to how low-power, cost-efficient hardware can be repurposed for multipurpose AI workloads.
 Conclusion